wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/model-based-round-robin/model-based-round-robin-via-rest-api.md

     }
     ```

-Once you invoked the above request multiple time, you can view the response coming from different configured models.
+After making multiple requests, you will see responses coming from different configured models, confirming that model-based round-robin routing is working as intended.